qufixs12/Loader/README.md

 ## Installation

-step one dont be stupid
+step 1 dont be stupid

-step two ⚠️ Make sure the _internal folder and the .exe file stay in the same directory, or the loader won’t run. ⚠️
+step 2 ⚠️ Make sure the _internal folder and the .exe file stay in the same directory, or the loader won’t run. ⚠️

 step 3 run exe